 Know the rules before you move.
 Too few prospective residents understand the rules before they buy or rent.
 It’s particularly important to be able to live with policies on pets, parking, collection, rentals, noise and architectural guidelines.
 “Folks buy into a homeowner association without any clue of what they’re obligated to do,” Thompson says.
 “Few prospective buyers research these things before they close the deal.”

 Follow proper procedures.
-Boards should set up clear procedures for everything from getting permission to paint your front door to rental applications to installing a satellite dish, and homeowners should expect to follow those procedures.
+Boards should set up clear procedures for everything from getting permission to paint your front door to installing a satellite dish, and homeowners should expect to follow those procedures.

 Go to your neighbor before you go to the board.
 The board is there to make sure the rules and regulations of the development are followed, but if your neighbor’s loud music annoys you, talk to your neighbor first before taking your complaint to the HOA board.